A case study in two divergent research methodologies in music education. CAUSM Journal 8 (1) (1979): 33-72.

 On informalities in music education.
 In The Oxford Handbook of Music Education Philosophy edited by Wayne D. Bowman and Ana Lucia Frega (New York: Oxford University Press, 2012), 453-471.

 Constructing communities of scholarship in music education.
-In Oxford Handbook of Music Education, Vol. 2, edited by Gary E. McPherson and Graham F. Welch (Oxford, UK: Oxford University Press, 2012), 637-643.
-Reprinted in Music and Music Education in People’s Lives, Oxford Handbook of Music Education, vol. 1, edited by Gary E. McPherson and Graham F. Welch (New York, NY: Oxford University Press, 2018), 278-281.
+In The Oxford Handbook of Music Education, Vol. 2, edited by Gary E. McPherson and Graham F. Welch (Oxford, UK: Oxford University Press, 2012), 637-643.
+Reprinted in Music and Music Education in People’s Lives, The Oxford Handbook of Music Education, vol. 1, edited by Gary E. McPherson and Graham F. Welch (New York, NY: Oxford University Press, 2018), 278-281.

 Intersecting social justices and music education.
 In The Oxford Handbook of Social Justice and Music Education edited by Cathy Benedict, Patrick Schmidt, Gary Spruce, and Paul Woodford (New York, NY: Oxford University Press, 2015), 7-28.